len06/Spotify_Streams_2024_EDA/README.md

 ## 📈 Dashboard view

 To launch the interactive dashboard and explore the visualizations:
-  1. Navigate to the `scripts` directory: cd scripts
+  1. Navigate to the `script` directory: cd scripts
   2. Run the dashboard script:
       python dashboard.py
   3. Open your browser and go to: http://127.0.0.1:8050/
-  4. Ensure you have all the required libraries and frameworks installed: cd scripts --> pip install -r 'requirements.txt'
+  4. Ensure you have all the required libraries and frameworks installed: cd script --> pip install -r 'requirements.txt'